Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Related work

 Patent classification remains intrinsically challenging.
-Patent documents are long, heterogeneous, and densely technical; classification systems are highly granular and hierarchical; and expert human examiners themselves exhibit non-negligible disagreement in code assignment \citep{burke2007measuring}.
-As a result, state-of-the-art automated classifiers often achieve high micro-averaged performance while exhibiting substantially weaker macro-averaged and rare-label performance, particularly at fine-grained subclass levels \citep{Krestel2021Survey,Lin2025Review,Kamateri2024AI}.
-These limitations have motivated research on ensemble methods, explainability, and, more recently, the application of LLMs to patent classification \citep{Kamateri2023Ensemble,Rafieian2025LLM}.
+Patent documents are long, heterogeneous, and densely technical; classification systems are highly granular and hierarchical; and expert examiners themselves exhibit non-negligible disagreement in code assignment \citep{burke2007measuring}.
+As a result, automated classifiers often achieve relatively strong aggregate performance metrics, while remaining substantially weaker on rare and fine-grained subclasses \citep{Krestel2021Survey,Lin2025Review,Kamateri2024AI}.
+These limitations have motivated research on ensemble methods, explainability, LLM-based classification, and hybrid systems \citep{Kamateri2023Ensemble,Rafieian2025LLM,xiong2025scalable}.

-Beyond predictive accuracy, recent work in scientometrics and patentometrics calls for greater attention to the responsible use of automated methods, emphasizing transparency, robustness, and awareness of bias in indicator construction \citep{hicks2015leiden, waltman2016review}.
-At the same time, the environmental impact of machine learning models has become an increasingly salient concern for large-scale text processing \citep{schwartz2020green}.
-Recent contributions explicitly discuss these concerns in the context of large language models, highlighting both their analytical potential and the risks associated with opacity, bias, and uncritical adoption in evaluative settings \citep{ThelwallKurt2025ChatGPTBias, Sun2025LLMPeerReview}.

-However, it remains insufficiently understood how differences between encoder-based models and LLMs translate into systematic biases or advantages in downstream scientometric analyses, particularly in the presence of long-tailed and hierarchical classification systems.
-Against this background, the present study provides a systematic comparison between encoder-based models and LLMs for CPC multi-label patent classification.
-Unlike prior work, we evaluate both paradigms under comparable conditions, explicitly accounting for hierarchical performance, rare-label behaviour, inference-time efficiency, and energy consumption.
-By focusing on compact, locally deployable LLMs and parameter-efficient fine-tuning strategies, we assess not only predictive performance but also the practical and methodological trade-offs faced by patent offices and scientometric researchers \citep{Kamateri2024AI}.
+More broadly, the literature has already identified several requirements for the responsible use of automated classification in scientometric applications: models should be evaluated across different operating settings, their scalability and computational and environmental costs should be considered, and their consequences should be assessed beyond conventional predictive metrics \citep{hicks2015leiden,waltman2016review,schwartz2020green}. \citet{weber2020supervised}, for example, show that evaluation should reflect the intended downstream use, because different error types have different consequences across scientometric applications. \citet{robinsongarcia2024errors} further demonstrate that classification choices can introduce substantial measurement variability in bibliometric indicators.